-When you are not using some apps, do not keep them running in the background as they increase the load on your memory and hence acquire more power to carry out other processes which result in increase in temperature of the system.
+When you are not using some apps, do not keep them running in the background as they increase the load on your memory and hence acquire more power to carry out other processes which results in an increase in the temperature of the system.

 6. Reapply Thermal Paste

-Thermal Paste is present between processors and sink pipe to maximize the heat transfer.
-When this paste dries out, it causes problems and serves to overheating of the CPU.
-By reapplying this paste we can solve overheating issue in most of cases.
-Here’s a helpful example on how to reapply the thermal paste:
+Thermal Paste is present between processors and sink pipes to maximize the heat transfer.
+When this paste dries out, it causes problems and serves to overheat the CPU.
+By reapplying this paste we can solve overheating issue in most cases.
+Here’s a helpful example of how to reapply the thermal paste:

-However, if you are not confident with doing this yourself, it’s a good idea to look for a friend or a professional.
+However, if you are not confident about doing this yourself, it’s a good idea to look for a friend or a professional.